-The oldest brick structure in the area, the Federal House at Penn State Behrend is gracefully preserved and repurposed by an expansive addition.
-A light and spacious modern barn slips into the steeply graded site—linking to the restored Federal House by way of an elegant, glass bridge—to preserve and elevate the historically significant building.
+The oldest brick structure in the area, the Federal House at Penn State Behrend is gracefully preserved and elevated by an expansive addition.
+The addition—a light and spacious modern barn—slips into the steeply graded site and links to the historically significant building by way of an elegant, glass bridge.

-At the same time, the building provides a new home—offices, classrooms, and event space—for the Susan Hirt Hagen Center for Community Outreach, Research, and Evaluation (CORE), an effort by Penn State Behrend’s School of Humanities and Social Sciences.
-In a county where one in three children under five live in poverty (in the city of Erie, PA it’s nearly half), CORE fosters positive youth development and a culture of hope through mentoring and education programs.
-Creating space of inclusion and security, the design communicates to its young visitors that they are valued. , welcoming its visitors, so whether they’re headed to mentoring sessions in the small classrooms on the second floor or the 100-person event space just inside the entrance, they know that this space is for them.
+At the same time, the building provides a new home for the Susan Hirt Hagen Center for Community Outreach, Research, and Evaluation (CORE), an initiative of Penn State Behrend’s School of Humanities and Social Sciences.
+In a county where one in three children under the age of five live in poverty (in the city of Erie, PA it’s nearly half), CORE fosters positive youth development and a culture of hope through mentoring and education programs.

 Creating a space of inclusion and security, the design communicates to its young visitors that they are valued.
 While the barn’s large, glass walls draw a compelling contrast to the solidity of the Federal House, its dark gray zinc panels echo the historic building’s gabled roof.
 The addition is softened by a warm wood wrap that marks its entrance, welcoming visitors, so whether they’re headed to mentoring sessions in a small meeting room or a program in the 80-person multipurpose space just inside, they know that this place is for them.

 - The glass bridge creates a distinctive space in front of the Federal House.